May 18, 2023

 Growing leafy greens in vertical farms

-Leafy greens are one of the most commonly grown crops by vertical farmers, as they require relatively little space, have a short growing cycle, and can be easily grown using or ebb and flow hydroponic system.
-Some examples of leafy greens that can be grown in a vertical farm include lettuce, kale, basil, pak choi and more.
+Leafy greens are one of the most commonly grown crops in a vertical farm.
+They require relatively little space, have a short growing cycle, and can be easily grown using our ebb-and-flood hydroponic system.
+Some examples of leafy greens that can be grown in a vertical farm include lettuce, basil, pak choi and kale amongst others.

 Growing fruit in vertical farms